eminaksehirli/BigFIM/Readme.md

 If you haven't already started the HDFS and Hadoop, you can do so by executing the following commands. **WARNING:** The following commands will delete everything on HDFS.
-Only use them if you are working on a stand-alone installation which is not used as a production environment, and there is absolutely no important data on HDFS.
+Only use them if you are working on a stand-alone installation which is not used as a production environment and there is absolutely no important data on HDFS.
 If you only want to start the cluster, use only the second command.

     $HADOOP_PREFIX/bin/hadoop namenode -format